Geovanne-Santos/Geovanne-Santos/README.md

 ### Hi there i'm Geovanne 👋

 I'm 18 years old, Web Development student.

 Currently studying and improving skills in the development area.

-Languages/Tools I'm currently looking to learn are JavaScript, React and TypeScript.
+Languages/Tools I'm currently looking to learn and improve are JavaScript, React and TypeScript.

 <!--